-The Web of Wyrd is a modern symbol that seems to date from the 1990s, but the ideas of fate and destiny that it reflects were deeply ingrained in Viking society.
-Let’s look at the symbol, the concepts it is linked to, and its true origins to better understand the Web of Wyrd.
+The Web of Wyrd is a modern symbol that dates from the 1990s, but the ideas of fate and destiny that it reflects were deeply ingrained in Viking society.
+Let’s look at the symbol, the concepts it is linked to, and its true origins.

 It seems significant that the symbol uses nine twigs or strokes since the number nine was sacred in Norse mythology.
 The most obvious example of this is the fact that the Norse universe contained nine worlds.

-The symbol seems to be inspired by the Old Norse runes, which use similar vertical and diagonal stroke lines to form each of its runes.
+The symbol is inspired by the Old Norse runes, which use similar vertical and diagonal stroke lines to form each of its runes.
 Those who study the symbol suggest that all the Younger Futhark runes can be traced within the symbol.

 They will also tell you that the symbol represents an individual’s fate or destiny, their Wyrd.